Honeybadger-LSX/honeybadger-lsx.github.io/contents/awards.md

-- First-prize Academic Scholarship, 2023.

-- Freshman Academic Scholarship, 2022.
+- The Second Prize Scholarship, 2017.

-- Excellent Graduation Project of Jiangsu Province, 2022.

-- First-prize Enterprise Scholarship, 2021.
+- National Encouragement Scholarship, 2017&2018.

-- First-prize Academic Scholarship, 2019.
+- Pacemaker to Merit Studentp, 2019.

+- The Second Prize of the 4th Jiangsu University Student Transportation Science and Technology Competition, 2019.